-&lt;sup>93 The requirements and scope of Regulation FD are discussed above.
+94 The requirements and scope of Regulation FD are discussed above.

-&lt;sup>94 According to the SEC staff, adequate advance notice under Regulation FD must include the date, time, subject matter and call-in information for the analysts' call.
+According to the SEC staff, adequate advance notice under Regulation FD must include the date, time, subject matter and call-in information for the analysts' call.
 SEC, Compliance and Disclosure Interpretations, Regulation FD, Question 102.01 (Aug.
 14, 2009).
 Public notice should be provided for a reasonable period of time in advance of the conference call.
-For example, while several days' notice may be reasonable for a quarterly earnings announcement made by an issuer on a regular basis, the notice period may be shorter when unexpected events occur and the information is critical or time sensitive.
+For example, while several days' notice may be reasonable for a quarterly earnings announcement made by an issuer on a regular basis, the notice period may be shorter when unexpected events occur and the information is critical or time-sensitive.
 In addition, if a transcript or rebroadcast of the analysts' call will be available, such as through an issuer's website, the SEC staff has encouraged issuers to indicate in the notice how, and for what length of time, such a record will be available to the public.
 Id.

-&lt;sup>95 A company may elect to submit nonpublic information required to be disclosed by Regulation FD pursuant to Item 8.01 of Form 8-K, providing for disclosure regarding "Other Events," rather than Item 7.01.
-Unlike information furnished pursuant to Item 8.01, however, the information in a report furnished pursuant to Item 7.01 is not automatically incorporated by reference in short-form registration statements under the Securities Act or deemed to be "filed" for purposes of Section 18 of the Exchange Act or otherwise subject to the liabilities of that section, unless the registrant specifically states the information is to be considered (continued)
+A company may elect to submit nonpublic information required to be disclosed by Regulation FD pursuant to Item 8.01 of Form 8-K, providing for disclosure regarding "Other Events," rather than Item 7.01.
+Unlike information furnished pursuant to Item 8.01, however, the information in a report furnished pursuant to Item 7.01 is not automatically incorporated by reference in short-form registration statements under the Securities Act or deemed to be "filed" for purposes of Section 18 of the Exchange Act or otherwise subject to the liabilities of that section, unless the registrant specifically states the information is to be considered filed under the Exchange Act or incorporates it by reference into a filing under the Securities Act or the Exchange Act.